Numerai Review: Hedge Fund Data Science Network

 This fact may put some people off since it can be a red flag when the creator of a token is keeping a substantial amount for himself.

 Numeraire’s price performance has been quite impressive compared to most other cryptocurrencies.
-However, the fact that it didn’t rise substantially in accordance with the 2017/2018 bull run suggests that it may not be an asset which will 10x any time soon.
+However, the fact that it didn’t rise substantially in accordance with the 2017/2018 bull run suggests that it may not be an asset that will10x any time soon.

 Since NMR is burned every time a data scientist loses a tournament on Numerai or when someone submits faulty information on Erasure’s marketplace, this means that NMR’s total supply will gradually decrease.